-There is a new method of investing in the stock market, reducing the Risk associated with direct company investment, and providing easy access to global markets, sectors and commodities.
+There is a new method of investing in the stock market.
+Reducing the Risk associated with direct company investment.
+And providing easy access to global markets, sectors and commodities.
 It is Exchange Traded Funds, or ETFs.
 But they have been around for more than 20 years!

 An Exchange Traded Fund is an investment fund traded on the stock exchange.
 It will hold assets such as stocks, commodities, bonds, or futures contracts, with most tracking an index, or select group of stocks or commodities.
-They are traded just like a stock on the exchange, but instead of it being a company that raises capital for expansion of investment, it is a Fund that invests in the equivalent stocks, commodities or futures that it’s preceding index represents.
+They are traded just like a stock on the exchange.
+But instead of it being a company that raises capital for expansion of investment.
+It is a Fund that invests in the equivalent stocks, commodities, or futures that its preceding index represents.

 What is an ETF

 The best way to describe an ETF is to provide an example.
 The DOW Jones Industrial Average is an index that represents the top 30 companies listed on the US markets.
-The public uses this index as an indicator to how the top 30 companies are performing on any given day.
+The public uses this index as an indicator of how the top 30 companies are performing on any given day.
 It is a benchmark of market performance.

 There is an Exchange Traded Fund (ETF) that represents this index.
-Having raised funds to list on the stock exchange, DIA (SPDR Dow Jones Industrial Average ETF) provides investment results that generally correspond to the price and yield performance of the DOW Jones Industrial Average.
-To do t his, the fund purchases shares in the top 30 companies, ensuring they have similar weightings in the percentage of shares per company.
+Having raised funds to list on the stock exchange.
+DIA (SPDR Dow Jones Industrial Average ETF) provides investment results that generally correspond to the price and yield performance of the DOW Jones Industrial Average.
+To do this, the fund purchases shares in the top 30 companies.
+Ensuring they have similar weightings in the percentage of shares per company.

 Therefore, the ETF (DIA) will replicate the performance of the DOW Jones index.